Custom-Roles-for-TTT/TTT-Jingle-Jam-Roles-2023/README.md

 ttt_admin_respawn_cost      70  // How much power the respawn command costs.
 Set to 0 to disable ttt_admin_slay_cost         80  // How much power the slay command costs.
 Set to 0 to disable ttt_admin_kick_cost         100 // How much power the kick command costs.
-Set to 0 to disable
+Set to 0 to disable ttt_admin_punish_cost       50  // How much power the punish command costs.
+Set to 0 to disable.
+Requires Karma Punishments mod
 ```

 ## Elementalist